Choosing a Language

 Can I Pass Every Problem in Every Language?

 C++ is typically faster than Java, which in turn is typically faster than Python.
 Although both Python and Java receive two times the C++ time limit in USACO, this is not the case for most other websites (ex.
-CodeForces, CSES).
+Codeforces, CSES).
 Even with the extended time limits, Python and Java sometimes have trouble passing.

-in C++), which is required for some problems in Gold and Platinum. - We don't have any examples of USACO problems that are impossible to pass with Java, though there are instances where the official C++ code is not fast enough to receive full credit if translated into equivalent Java code.
+• We don't have any examples of USACO problems that are impossible to pass with Java, though there are instances where the official C++ code is not fast enough to receive full credit if translated into equivalent Java code.

-Example -The Java solution presented in the analysis requires over 3s to run (out of a time limit of 4s).
+The Java solution presented in the analysis requires over 3s to run (out of a time limit of 4s).

 A comparable C++ solution runs in less than 800ms: